Michael J. Brescia, MD

 Dr. Michael J. Brescia is Executive Medical Director Emeritus and a member of the Calvary Fund Board of Directors.
-He has dedicated the past 50 years of his career to serving thousands of patients at Calvary Hospital, the nation’s only fully accredited acute care specialty hospital devoted exclusively to providing palliative care to adult patients with advanced cancer and other life-limiting illnesses.
+He has dedicated the past 56 years of his career serving thousands of patients at Calvary Hospital, the nation’s only fully accredited acute care specialty hospital devoted exclusively to providing palliative care to adult patients with advanced cancer and other life-limiting illnesses.
 In 1962, Dr. Brescia joined the Hospital as Attending Physician and became Executive Medical Director in 1994, a position he held until December 2019.

 Dr. Brescia has played an integral role in establishing the pioneering and unparalleled care that is synonymous with Calvary Hospital.
 Unlike other health care facilities, Calvary focuses on the emotional, psychological, and spiritual needs of its patients.
 Operating under Dr. Brescia’s belief that “when one person has cancer, the entire family has cancer,” the hospital has rolled out a diverse and unique array of services year-round for patients and their families such as cancer prevention lectures, bereavement support groups for adults and children, and Pastoral Care in a multitude of faiths.
 An on-site Family Care Center provides adult and young visitors with a respite during their visits.